kevinboehmisch/Laboratory_Projects/README.md

 - Emphasizing adaptability, these projects demonstrate the application of theoretical knowledge in dynamic, real-world scenarios—an essential quality for effective software engineering.

 ### Problem-Solving Prowess:
--Each project encapsulates instances of effective problem-solving, providing insight into the analytical and critical thinking skills developed during the course of these laboratory tasks.
+- Each project encapsulates instances of effective problem-solving, providing insight into the analytical and critical thinking skills developed during the course of these laboratory tasks.